Master of Arts in Indigenous Studies

-Plan A: Non-Thesis Option
+Plan A: Portfolio Option

 Plan B: Thesis Option

-Joint Degree with KU Law
+Dual Degree with KU Law

-The University of Kansas offers a joint degree program in Law and Indigenous Studies.
+The University of Kansas offers a dual degree program in Law and Indigenous Studies.
 As part of this unique program, students may graduate with both the J.D. and an M.A. in Indigenous Studies in three to four years, making it an ideal choice for students interested in tribal law.
 Students must apply separately to the Law School and the Indigenous Studies graduate program.

 A student must complete the first 29 credit hours of required courses in the J.D. program before beginning any ISP course work.